kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 your documentation will be the guiding light for a lost soul in the Kubernetes sea, making you the unsung hero of their open-source odyssey.

-## Why Become a SIG Docs Reviewer?
+## Why become a SIG Docs reviewer?

 The Kubernetes project depends substantially on the SIG Docs team to ensure that documentation is accurate, up to date, and easily accessible.
 By becoming a reviewer, you can help users